 Improving the world for animals, plants and people by developing miniaturizable sensors for fine and ultrafine airborne particulate matter detection

-Based on commercially proven MEMS FBAR technology - Funded by NASA, NSF, NIH and others.
+Based on commercially proven Microelectromechanical Thin Film Bulk Acoustic Resonator (MEMS FBAR) technology Funded by NASA, NSF & NIH

 Air pollution is a fundamental problem for animals, humans and plants.

 According to the World Health Organization 7 million people die from related symptoms each year.
 Worldwide, poor air quality is responsible for almost as many deaths as cancer and an order of magnitude more deaths than HIV and malaria combined.